 If the police decide to not charge the accused, they must tell the victim why.
 Just because the police decide to not charge the accused, this doesn’t mean that they don’t believe the victim was assaulted.
 Victims can ask for more information about the police’s decision.

 The victim must tell the police if they do not want to be involved in a police investigation.
-The police will consider the victim’s wishes, but will ultimately make the final decision about whether to proceed and charge the accused.
-The police will take into account:
+The police will consider the victim’s wishes but will ultimately make the final decision about whether to proceed and charge the accused.
+The police will consider:

 • the seriousness of the offence;

 • whether the offence is one of a series (e.g. committed by a “serial” rapist);